ArminJo/JK-BMSToPylontechCAN/README.md

 If you use the cable from the separate RS485 adapter of the JK-BMS and follow the labeling on the board, you have to **swap the lines for RX and TX (pin 4)** on the Uno / Nano.

 **Power** is taken from an **USB power supply** connected to the Nano.
 Current is 40 mA for a dark 2004 display and 55 mA for a bright one.<br/>
-Optionally, power can be taken from the second battery, but then you may require an external 5V regulator.
+Optionally, power can be taken from the second battery (>6.4 V), but then you may require an external 5V regulator.
 My built in regulator broke 2 times (with LCD connected).<br/>
 Or use the complete battery voltage for Nano supply and a buck converters for around 48 to 60 volt.
 But my test converter had an idle current of 6 mA (0.3 W), so I decided to stay with the USB power supply.